For initial legal advice on getting a Clean Break Order call our Divorce Solicitors on 03306069626 or contact us online and we will help you.

 It may be easier, in what is deemed to be a short marriage, to allow each party to leave the marriage with what they came into it with and therefore achieve a relatively easy Clean Break Order.
 In order to put this in place, you will need to gather all financial records together outlining your assets when you came into the marriage to assist in the Clean Break Order.
 You must also sign an agreement that you forego any entitlement to your ex-spouse's pension and them to yours.

 But what happens if you cannot achieve a clean break settlement?
 Since the economic crisis, there has been a dip in the number of divorces achieving a clean break due to the financial constraints.
 In addition, with the upward trend of silver splitters (people over 55 getting divorced) Clean Break Orders are unlikely to be implemented in these circumstances.

 Even if you cannot obtain a clean break settlement straight away as a result of your ex-spouse being unable to work due to caring for the children and you are paying spousal maintenance, you should discuss fixed term payments with your Divorce Solicitor and structure the maintenance so that it will eventually come to an end once they no longer have to provide care to the children.

 You are more at risk from the repercussions of not implementing a Clean Break Order if your ex-spouse does not remarry.
 In these circumstances, you could still face a claim under the Matrimonial Causes Act 1973.

 There is no doubt that divorce is complicated; the emotional aspects of the break up of a marriage alongside the financial pressures and worries can be overwhelming.
 Getting expert legal advice from a Divorce Solicitor can really help you to be clear about where you stand and to feel more in control of the situation.

-To find out more about how a Clean Break Order works and how it could apply in your case, call our Divorce Solicitors on 03306069626 or contact us and we will help you.
+To find out more about how a Clean Break Order works and how it could apply in your case, call our Divorce Solicitors on 03306069626 or contact us online and we will call you.